 The question is urgent as carriers face mounting volumes of data.
 Basic demographic details, such as age, gender, education, and occupation, are only a small percentage of the possible insights now available.
 Data scientists can now build highly accurate predictive models based on behavioral, socioeconomic, and biometric information.

-But like any hitter up at bat, insurers make a series of almost split-second decisions to try for a hit and risk a miss or even a strike-out.
+But like any hitter up at bat, insurers make a series of tactical decisions to try for a hit, and risk a miss or even a strikeout.
 Players who step back from the plate could risk losing market share to more agile competitors.
-And yet, unauthorized or merely lax data use can contribute to reputational damage, loss of business, and substantial fines.
-Success will only come to those carriers that rapidly develop both effective, and protective business practices.
+And yet, unauthorized or merely lax data usage can contribute to reputational damage, loss of business, and substantial fines.
+Success will only come to those carriers that rapidly develop both effective and protective business practices.

 Playing Defense: Data Protection Strategies

 The good news?
-Adopt the right strategies and an insurer can gain the competitive advantage.
+Adopt the right strategies, and an insurer can gain the competitive advantage.
 The bad news?
-Each option has brings positives and negatives:
+Each option brings positives and negatives:

-- Create a data catalog – Companies can create a single source of truth for all data, from origin source to usage.
+- Create a data catalog – Companies can create a single source that gives users a view of all data available in an organization, from origin source to usage.
 This eases information sharing and visibility and can help carriers more easily identify gaps; it also magnifies risk if the data in such a catalog were to become inadequately protected.

-- Protect data – Insurers can protect sensitive data through a variety of encryption techniques, including anonymization, pseudonymization, or redaction.
-These enable only authorized users to see specific data elements, minimizing risk of unintended disclosure and ensuring compliance.
+- Protect data – Insurers can protect sensitive data through a variety of protection techniques, including anonymization, pseudonymization, encryption, or redaction.
+These enable only authorized users to see sensitive data elements, minimizing the risk of unintended disclosure and ensuring compliance.
 However, removal of data fields can impede analysis and raise integration risks, particularly in large complex organizations with multiple touchpoints.
 Also, no technical solution can be protective if the definitions of sensitive data are too lenient.

 - Set a master person index – Carriers can establish a master person index by evaluating two or more data records containing the same, or similar, data elements to make a determination if they are for the same individual, who then can be assigned an alias across different partners and different data sets.
 This index can empower a carrier to better manage jumbo risks and retention limits, reduce the need for time-consuming manual comparisons, and increase data quality – but only if the aliases for each individual are correctly linked.
 The practice can lead to data redundancy, selection bias, and incorrect linkages that degrade data quality.

-Carriers have responded to this problem by pursuing a variety of encryption methods:Read More +
+Carriers have responded to this problem by pursuing a variety of protection methods:Read More +